TNET-SNU/mmTLS/README.md

 ```

 We prepared a pre-built mmTLS application which decrypts (and does DPI when -p option exists) the payload for the given size
-It is on mmTLS/proxies/mOS/mmTLS directory, so got the the directory and run the sample application.
+It is on mmTLS/proxies/mOS/mmTLS directory, so go to the that directory and run the sample application.

 ```Bash
 cd mmTLS/proxies/mOS/mmTLS